 • How much would your monthly payment be, and is it affordable?

 After you get prequalified, you can choose a loan offer to apply for.
-Remember, you only want to apply for one loan at a time since the application process can temporarily negatively affect your credit report.
+Since the application process can negatively affect your credit report, consider applying for one loan at a time.

 You should have your personal information nearby while completing the loan application.
 Source these documents before filling out the application: